-That the Ministry and community representatives jointly develop a plan for decentralization, beginning with a set of principles that will guide the process, a clear statement of expected results, and a course of action to achieve those results.

-That government commit itself to decentralization, which means supporting it with adequate resources, time, a dedicated team, and budget stability.

-insufficient information provided

-That responsibilities be transferred to regions and to Aboriginal authorities once they have demonstrated their ability to meet key performance targets.
+Recommendation 18 That the Ministry and community representatives jointly develop a plan for decentralization, beginning with a set of principles that will guide the process, a clear statement of expected results, and a course of action to achieve those results. limited or no progress Recommendation 19 That government commit itself to decentralization, which means supporting it with adequate resources, time, a dedicated team, and budget stability. insufficient information provided Recommendation 20 That responsibilities be transferred to regions and to Aboriginal authorities once they have demonstrated their ability to meet key performance targets. planning underway